rikiyay/covid19/README.md

 ![](concats/concat_overlayed_all.png)

 Note:
-- This simulation is vastly oversimplified and should not be readily applied to COVID-19 decision making.
+- This simulation is vastly oversimplified and should not be readily applied to any COVID-19 decision making.
 - Initial state is randomly initialized on each run, therefore the simulation result varies.

 ---